-- outlined the implications of recent policy, legal and geopolitical developments in energy and climate policies. - (3) In connection with REPowerEU plan4, and as part of the 2022 and 2023 European Semester cycles, the Commission has put a strong focus on Member States' energy and climate related reform and investment needs to strengthen energy security and affordability by accelerating the green and fair transition.
-This is reflected in the 2022 and 2023 Country Reports for Slovakia5 and the Council Recommendations to Slovakia6.
-Member States should take into account the latest country-specific recommendations in their final updated integrated national energy and climate plans. - (4) The Commission's recommendations with regard to the delivery of national targets under the Effort Sharing Regulation7 (ESR) are based on the likelihood that the Member States will respect the 2030 targets, taking into account the rules for the use of flexibilities under the ESR. - (5) The Commission's recommendations regarding Carbon Capture, Utilisation and Storage (CCUS) aim at having an overview of the intended deployment of these technologies at national level, including information about annual volumes of CO2 planned to be captured by 2030, split by source of CO2 captured coming from installations covered by Directive 2003/87/EC8 or from other sources, such as biogenic sources or direct air capture; about planned CO2 transport infrastructure; and about potential domestic CO2 storage capacity and injection volumes of CO2 planned to be available in 2030. - (6) The Commission's recommendations regarding the performance under the Land Use, Land Use Change and Forestry Regulation ('LULUCF Regulation')9 address the delivery by the Member State on the "no debit" rule for the period 2021-2025 (Period 1) and its national target for the period 2026-2030 (Period 2), taking into account the rules governing the use of flexibilities as set out in that Regulation.
-The Commission's recommendations also take into account that in Period 1 any excess in emissions under the LULUCF Regulation will automatically be transferred to the ESR. - (7) For climate adaptation to properly support the achievement of energy and climate mitigation objectives, it is essential to identify the potential climate change hazards and analyse climate vulnerabilities and risks that may affect relevant areas, populations and sectors.
+- (4) In connection with the REPowerEU plan4, and as part of the 2022 and 2023 European Semester cycles, the Commission has put a strong focus on Member States' energy and climate related reform and investment needs to strengthen energy security and affordability by accelerating the green and fair transition.
+This is reflected in the 2022 and 2023 Country Reports for Romania5 and Council Recommendations to Romania6.
+Member States should take into account the latest country-specific recommendations in their final updated integrated national energy and climate plans. - (5) The Commission's recommendations with regard to the delivery of national targets under the Effort Sharing Regulation7 (ESR) are based on the likelihood that the Member States will respect the 2030 targets, taking into account the rules for the use of flexibilities under the ESR. - (6) The Commission's recommendations regarding Carbon Capture, Utilisation and Storage (CCUS) aim at having an overview of the intended deployment of these technologies at national level, including information about annual volumes of CO2 planned to be captured by 2030, split by source of CO2 captured coming from installations covered by Directive 2003/87/EC8 or from other sources, such as biogenic sources or direct air capture; about planned CO2 transport infrastructure; and about potential domestic CO2 storage capacity and injection volumes of CO2 planned to be available in 2030. - (7) The Commission's recommendations regarding the performance under the Land Use, Land Use Change and Forestry Regulation ('LULUCF Regulation')9 address the delivery by the Member State on the "no debit" rule for the period 2021-2025 (Period 1) and its national target for the period 2026-2030 (Period 2), taking into account the rules governing the use of flexibilities as set out in that Regulation.
+The Commission's recommendations also take into account that in Period 1 any excess in emissions under the LULUCF Regulation will automatically be transferred to the ESR. - (8) For climate adaptation to properly support the achievement of energy and climate mitigation objectives, it is essential to identify the potential climate change hazards and analyse climate vulnerabilities and risks that may affect relevant areas, populations and sectors.
 The Commission's recommendations on adaptation consider